Frequently Asked Questions about

 Next you should find accommodations.
 Cambridge can be very busy in the summertime so it is best to book your accommodations early.
 There are a number of local hotels within walking distance of campus.
 For information on where to stay during your visit to MIT, please visit our Accommodations page.
 We do not recommend booking your hotel reservations through third-party booking agents.
 Please book with the hotels directly and also ask for the MIT rate.

-You should expect additional information via email from the Short Programs office about 2-3 weeks before your course start date notifying you where to go for Registration and what time to arrive.
-In most cases, registration will be held on Monday morning in Lobby 13.
-Please add email@example.com to your "trusted senders" list to ensure you receive all course-related communications.
+You should expect additional information via email from the Short Programs office about 2-3 weeks before your course start date notifying you where to go for registration and what time to arrive.
+In most cases, registration will be held on Monday morning in on MIT campus near our office (exact room location will be provided in the pre-arrival email).
+Please add firstname.lastname@example.org to your "trusted senders" list to ensure you receive all course-related communications.

 How will I receive information about the course once I've applied?